chrisweb/freeMusic.zone/README.md

+Before you starting development:

-Fetch the dependencies
+* Fetch the dependencies

 npm install

 bower install

-To run the project:
+* Generate the templates and css files using grunt

+grunt builddev

+* Start the server

 To run the project run this command on linux:
 NODE_ENV=development node server